dattranhcm/trelleborg-travel-system/README.md

 case 5: "touch_data_difference_company_busId.csv"
-   touch data with valid pairs of ON/OFF but difference companyID/busId (no valid touch on off data)
+   touch data with valid pairs of ON/OFF but difference companyID/busId (no valid touch on off data) case 6: "200_touch_records.csv"
+    touch data with 200 rows touch ON/OFF of PANs
 ````